NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Entering `Ctrl+C` followed by `exit` will stop the running container.
 You can re-start it at any time by entering the two commands above.
-While the container is running, open the Command Pallette in VS Code with `Ctrl+Shift+P`, enter "Remote-SSH: Add new SSH Host", and enter the following SSH command:
+While the container is running, open the Command Palette in VS Code with `Ctrl+Shift+P`, enter "Remote-SSH: Add new SSH Host", and enter the following SSH command:

 .. code-block:: console